-Last researcher is Farida Mas Huriyatul Mu'min (2010) from State Islamic University of Maulana Malik Ibrahim Malang.
+Studies on women's language have been done by several researchers.
+First researcher is Farida Mas Huriyatul Mu'minin (2010) from State Islamic University of Maulana Malik Ibrahim Malang.
 She analyzed about women's language used by the main character of "Thirteen" movie.
 She found that there are seven types of women's linguistic features occur in the dialogues, they are lexical emphatic stress, intensifiers, empty adjective, tag question, super polite form, lexical hedges, and rising intonation.
 She also found that women's language that used by the main character is affected by the social and education background.
-She used Lakoff's and Holmes theory to answer her research problem.
+She used Lakoff's and Holmes' theory to answer her research problem.